Signal Integration with Advanced Webhooks Guide

 What Are Tags?

-- Tags identify event-level data using labels set at the account level.
+- Tags identify event-level data using labels you set at the account level.

-- Tags can be applied to registration statuses and custom registration properties.
+- Tags can be applied to generic items in events, such as custom registration statuses and custom registration properties.

-- Tags can be used for other purposes, but this guide does not cover that.
+- Tags can be used for other purposes as well, but this guide does not cover those uses.

 Setting Tags Up for an Account